wacncontent/CustomizeTool/output/articles/service-bus/service-bus-outages-disasters.md

 ## Protecting against datacenter outages or disasters

 To allow for a failover between two datacenters, you can create a Service Bus service namespace in each datacenter.
-For example, the Service Bus service namespace **contosoPrimary.servicebus.windows.net** might be located in the United States (North/Central) region, and **contosoSecondary.servicebus.windows.net** might be located in the United States (South/Central) region.
+For example, the Service Bus service namespace **contosoPrimary.servicebus.chinacloudapi.cn** might be located in the United States (North/Central) region, and **contosoSecondary.servicebus.chinacloudapi.cn** might be located in the United States (South/Central) region.
 If a Service Bus messaging entity must remain accessible in the presence of a datacenter outage, you can create that entity in both namespaces.

 For more information, see the "Failure of Service Bus within an Azure datacenter" section in [Asynchronous Messaging Patterns and High Availability][].

 ## Protecting relay endpoints against datacenter outages or disasters

 Geo-replication of relay endpoints allows a service that exposes a relay endpoint to be reachable in the presence of Service Bus outages.
 To achieve geo-replication, the service must create two relay endpoints in different namespaces.
 The namespaces must reside in different datacenters and the two endpoints must have different names.
-For example, a primary endpoint can be reached under **contosoPrimary.servicebus.windows.net/myPrimaryService**, while its secondary counterpart can be reached under **contosoSecondary.servicebus.windows.net/mySecondaryService**.
+For example, a primary endpoint can be reached under **contosoPrimary.servicebus.chinacloudapi.cn/myPrimaryService**, while its secondary counterpart can be reached under **contosoSecondary.servicebus.chinacloudapi.cn/mySecondaryService**.

 The service then listens on both endpoints, and a client can invoke the service via either endpoint.
 A client application randomly picks one of the relays as the primary endpoint, and sends its request to the active endpoint.
 If the operation fails with an error code, this failure indicates that the relay endpoint is not available.
 The application opens a channel to the backup endpoint and reissues the request.
 At that point the active and the backup endpoints switch roles: the client application considers the old active endpoint to be the new backup endpoint, and the old backup endpoint to be the new active endpoint.
 If both send operations fail, the roles of the two entities remain unchanged and an error is returned.